-If a disclosure is to be made, you will need to decide if it is to be made by you or your supervisor/manager and decide whether you feel it is appropriate to inform an outside agency.
+If a disclosure is to be made, you will need to decide if it is to be made by you or your supervisor/manager.
+Your line manager/lead for safeguarding will decide whether it is appropriate to inform an outside agency.